 The purpose of this policy is strictly to improve the quality of the educational process at the University.
 Nothing contained in this handbook shall be construed as creating any contractual obligation on the part of the University to provide evaluations or particular types of evaluation, approve promotions, or grant tenure.
-The alleged failure of the University to complete an evaluation shall not be grounds for an employee to contest a decision of the University not to approve his or her application for promotion or tenure, or to renew his or her contract, or to terminate his or her employment.
+The alleged failure of the University to complete an evaluation shall not be grounds for an employee to contest a decision of the University not to approve their application for promotion or tenure, or to renew their contract, or to terminate their employment.